common name: Swirski mite (suggested common name)

 Figure 6.
 Amblyseius swirskii feeding on adult chilli thrips.
 Photograph by Steven Arthurs, University of Florida.

 Amblyseius swirskii is commonly used to control whitefly and thrips in greenhouse vegetables (especially cucumber, pepper and eggplant) and some ornamental crops, in Europe and North America (Buitenhuis et al. 2010, Messelink et al. 2006).
 Since Amblyseius swirskii is not susceptible to diapause it can be used throughout much of the season provided daytime temperatures regularly exceed 22°C. The mites are released directly in the crops in bran or vermiculite carriers sprinkled on the leaves or substrates, or may be broadcast via air blast (Buitenhuis et al. 2010, Opit et al. 2005).
 The recommended release rates are typically between 25 and 100 mites per m² depending on pest species, pest density, and crop.
+Recent research suggests that the effectiveness of Amblyseius swirskii as a biological control agent may be reduced when multiple pest species are present.
+Kumar et al. (2016) noted that Amblyseius swirskii provided better control on the foliage of pepper plants, when compared with the flowers.
+Similarly, Kakkar et al. (2016) reported that in a cucumber field, Amblyseius swirskii fed preferentially and significantly suppressed melon thrips on leaves, but didn’t provide effective control of common blossom thrips inhabiting cucumber flowers.

 Figure 7.
 Commercial preparation of predatory mites in vermiculate carrier.
 Photograph by Bill Lewis, Delray Plants.